 Similar to other recipes of mine, you’ll have to use your taste buds to determine the right proportions for YOU.
 I recommend starting with the recipe I’ve developed and then adding more coffee/turmeric/sweetener if you deem it necessary.

-This smoothie tastes sweet with a hint of coffee and turmeric and is full of GOOD FOR YOU ingredients; I have a feeling you’re going to love this coffee turmeric smoothie.
-I’ve made it twice for myself already—once as my breakfast as I was driving to the barre studio and once as an afternoon pick-me-up—and it was perfect for both occasions.
+This smoothie tastes sweet with a hint of coffee and turmeric and is full of GOOD FOR YOU ingredients; I have a feeling you’re going to love it.
+I’ve made it twice for myself already—once as my breakfast and once as an afternoon pick-me-up—and it was perfect for both occasions.
 Remember to tag #thealmondeater on Instagram or Twitter if you make this coffee turmeric smoothie!
-If you love it, try out this coffee smoothie too!

 Coffee Turmeric Smoothie